-For some people, thinking about getting a divorce is simply to much to bear.
+For some people, thinking about getting a divorce is simply too much to bear.
 A legal separation provides a bit of a soft landing so to speak.

-If you have a legal separation and decide to get a divorce, how does that work?
+The other disadvantage is what happens if you get a legal separation and later decide to get a divorce.

 If you already have a judgment for legal separation, that means that you have a formal agreement on all issues (property division, alimony, child support, child custody).